Sliding-Window Thompson Sampling for Non-Stationary Settings: Regret Analysis for Smoothly Changing Environments

-making possible, using our notation, to set $\mathcal{F}_{\tau}= \mathcal{F}_{\Delta',\tau}$ and to prove that $\Delta_{\tau}=\Delta'-2\sigma\tau$.
-We are now ready to present the result on the upper bounds on the number of plays for the smoothly changing environment. \begin{restatable}[Analysis for \texttt{Beta-SWTS} for Smoothly Changing Environments]{theorem}{swbetasmooth} Under Assumptions \ref{ass:bernoulli}, \ref{ass:smooth}, and \ref{ass:smooth2} for \texttt{Beta-SWTS}, it holds that:
+We are now ready to present the results on the upper bounds of the number of pulls of suboptimal arms for the smoothly changing environment. \begin{restatable}[Analysis for \texttt{Beta-SWTS} for Smoothly Changing Environments]{theorem}{swbetasmooth} Under Assumptions \ref{ass:bernoulli}, \ref{ass:smooth}, and \ref{ass:smooth2}, $\tau \in \mathbb{N}$, for \texttt{Beta-SWTS}, it holds that:

-\end{restatable} \begin{remark} Since at every round the error suffered at every round cannot be greater than one the upper bound on the expected cumulative dynamic regret at time T can be written as: